-How and Where to Sell your Used Furniture and Antiques
+How & Where to Flip your Used Furniture & Antiques

 You just inherited some antiques from a family member that aren’t exactly your taste.